puppetlabs/puppet-docs/source/guides/plugins_in_modules.markdown

     plugindest = $vardir/lib
     factpath = $vardir/lib/facter

-# Usage for Server Custom Functions
+# Note on Usage for Server Custom Functions

 Functions are executed on the server while compiling the manifest.
 A module defined in the manifest can include functions in the